High Holy Days 2025/5786

 Sanctuary · Stream

 Reflect on the past year and make commitments for a better year to come as we unite our voices with the timeless melodies of Yom Kippur.
 The soul-stirring cantorial music echoes the theme of atonement, inviting introspection and renewal.
-Music led by Cantor Inbal Sharett-Singer and sermon by Rabbi Jennifer Hartman.
+Sermon by Rabbi Jennifer Hartman, music led by Cantorial Soloist Alex Bonoff.

 11:45 a.m.

 The TIPTY choir will lead contemporary songs and prayers along with our clergy.
-Rabbi Jason Rodich will deliver a sermon.
+Sermon by Rabbi Jason Rodich.

 1:45 p.m.